- What do I need to bring? Open or Close

 - I’m pregnant.
 Should I practice yoga?Open or Close

-We don’t allow pregnant ladies into our classes for their own safety.
+We don’t allow pregnant ladies into our regular classes for their own safety.
 When you’re pregnant your body goes through some pretty intense changes.
-It requires the skill of a pregnancy trained yoga teacher to know how to safely adapt poses to suit your body’s and your baby’s needs.
+It requires the skill of a pregnancy-trained yoga teacher to know how to safely adapt poses to suit your body’s and your baby’s needs.
 For this reason we recommend joining a pregnancy yoga class as this will be tailored to your specific needs.

 - I've just had a baby.
 Can I do yoga?Open or Close

 Yes!
 Yoga’s a exceptionally safe way of getting your body back in shape after childbirth.
 Once you’ve had 6-week all clear from your GP or midwife you’re ready to rejoin classes.
 Just make sure you speak to us before your first class as there’s a few moves we need to modify for you.

 - I have an illness/injury.
 What should I do?Open or Close

 If you’ve got an injury or you’re just feeling a bit below par, check in with a medical practitioner to get the all clear to do yoga.
 Please also make us aware of any issues you might have, so our instructors can help you work around them.
 But please remember we are not medically trained, so ensure you’ve checked with those in the know.